vishnya/so_text/README.md

  done as a quick-and-dirty solution for the reasons above.

- See “On Evaluating Performance” above for more details.

 *3. How generalizable is your method?
 If you were given a different (disjoint) random sample of posts with the same labeling scheme, would you expect it to perform well?
 Why or why not?
 Do you have evidence for your reasoning?*